mikolasan/mikolasan.github.io/src/markdown/science/how-to-run-dalle-locally.md

 lastModified: 2022-09-08
 ---

-Prompt for generating a featured picture: cat cosmonaut floating in deep space with colorful nebulas on the background
+Prompt for generating a featured picture: _cat cosmonaut floating in deep space with colorful nebulas on the background_

 # Crazy data scientist diary

 Full collection of tricks and fixes required to run TensorFlow on Windows compiled with the latest Visual Studio 2022.

+- Windows 10 64 bit
+- CUDA 11.3
+- cudnn 8.4.1.50
+- Microsoft Visual Studio 2022
+- Python 3.8.1
+- MSYS2 (2018-05-31)

 ![running dalle playground](./run-dalle-playground.png)